-(17) "Member" means a person occupying any position or rank within a fire department and involved in performing any type of duties or responsibilities under the authority of a fire department.
+(17) "Member" means a person occupying any position or rank within a fire department and involved in performing any Published under s.
+35.93, Stats.
+Updated on the first day of each month.
+Entire code is always current.
+The Register date on each page is the date type of duties or responsibilities under the authority of a fire department.
 "Member" includes a full- or part-time employee or paid or unpaid volunteer.